antonk52/webdevandstuff/_posts/2015-10-24-how-to-get-into-wordpress-development.md

 layout: post
 title: "How to get into wordpress development?"
 img: books
-experpt: My personal wordpress challenge.
+excerpt: My personal wordpress challenge.
 How & Why?
 ---

 ## Why wordpress?